 The D.C.
 Office of Open Government has informative web pages and staff can answer questions and sometimes unstick agency problems.
 An online service that helps people file requests nationwide is Muckrock.
 The Reporters Committee for the Freedom of the Press has an online request generator.
 The D.C. government has a FOIA web page.

 The Coalition tries to answer all questions as best we can.
 Write email@example.com.

 How soon will I get an answer?

 The law says 15 working days.
-The agency may ask for a 10-day extension (for example, for complex requests or a need to consult other agencies).
-But delays are common; in 2018, a third of requests exceeded the 15-day limit (though the number of extensions isn’t reported).
+The agency may have a 10-day extension (for example, for complex requests or a need to consult other agencies).
+But delays are common; in 2019, over a quarter of requests exceeded the 15-day limit.

 My request is important; can I get a quick answer?

 Unlike the federal FOIA system, D.C. law does not include a special track for expedited treatment of a request.
 If you experience delay, it’s always good to check in first at the agency by contacting the FOIA Officer with the request number to find out what’s happening.
 Sometimes, requests get lost or staff can’t figure out what the requester wanted; these can get cleared up quickly when you ask.

 Can an agency deny my request?